SanderMertens/flecs/Manual.md

 ```

 ##### OWNED source
 OWNED is similar to SELF in that the component is matched with the entities to be iterated over, but will only match entities that own the component.
-Components from base entities (added either with `ecs_new_instance` or `ecs_inherit`) will not be matched.
+Components from base entities will not be matched.

 ```
 Position, OWNED.Velocity